cvasseng/nlever/README.md

 ## What's up with the name?

-It's a triple-pun: "N" is for Node.js, "lever" as in a simple machine to lift heavy things, "lever" as in Norwegian for "lives" and Norwegian for "deliver".
+It's a triple-pun: "N" is for Node.js, "lever" as in a simple machine to lift heavy things, as in Norwegian for "lives", and finally as in Norwegian for "deliver".

 ## Installation